sourcetortoise/modpill/README.md

 ## Running the application

-Download or clone the repo and place it in the `www` directory of your [Apache web server](https://httpd.apache.org/docs/2.4/platform/).
-Navigate to `http://localhost/modpill` to access the jukebox.
+Download or clone the repo and place it in the `www` directory of a running [Apache web server](https://httpd.apache.org/docs/2.4/platform/).
+Navigate to `http://localhost/modpill` or `http://localhost:8080/modpill` to access the jukebox.

-To use your own playlist or add/remove tracks, modify the `js/favlist.js` file, which uses file names and Mod Archive IDs.
+To use your own playlist or add/remove tracks, modify the `js/favlist.js` file, which uses MOD file names and Mod Archive IDs.

 ## Credits & Licenses

-Modpill pulls music files directly from Mod Archive as permitted for personal use under the [Mod Archive Distribution license](https://modarchive.org/index.php?terms-upload).
-[View the playlist on Mod Archive](https://modarchive.org/index.php?request=view_member_favourites&query=93325) to see more info on individual tracks.
+[View the playlist on Mod Archive](https://modarchive.org/index.php?request=view_member_favourites&query=93325) to see artist or demogroup info on individual tracks.

 Built with [Chiptune2.js](https://github.com/deskjet/chiptune2.js).